Wisdom Teeth Removal

 - Partially erupted wisdom teeth may result in painful, swollen and infected gums as bacteria can more easily enter the opening around the tooth.

-- Initial consultation will allow the dentist to complete a custom approach for your wisdom teeth extraction.
+- Initial consultation will allow the dentist to complete a custom approach for your wisdom tooth extraction.

 - Day of extraction will include the surgery and instructions for at-home care.